Minnesota Appeals Court rejects PolyMet air permit, new setback for the planned mine

 The MPCA said it's reviewing the decision and will soon decide its next steps.

-The decision is another setback for PolyMet’s proposed copper-nickel mine, which is already tied up in litigation and investigations into how regulators handled its water quality permit.
-The publicly-traded company, majority owned by global mining and trading conglomerate Glencore in Switzerland, said it’s reviewing its legal options.
+The decision is another setback for PolyMet's proposed copper-nickel mine, which is already tied up in litigation and investigations into how regulators handled its water quality permit.
+If it gets built, the open-pit mine, near Babbitt and Hoyt Lakes, would be the state's first nonferrous mine, known as a hardrock mine.

+The publicly traded company, majority owned by global mining and trading conglomerate Glencore in Switzerland, said it's reviewing its legal options.

 In a statement, PolyMet said it thinks the MPCA "appropriately accounted for the potential effects of the NorthMet Project."